 - SEC qualification as of November 2018

-- 7% preferred return, meaning investors have first claim on fund returns up to 7% (in other words, DiversyFund pays investors before paying itself)
+- 7% preferred return, meaning investors have first claim on fund returns up to 7% (in other words, DiversyFund pays its real estate investors before paying itself)

 Because it owns the properties held in the DiversyFund Growth REIT, DiversyFund can characterize itself as a “sponsor with skin in the game.”
 That’s not the norm in the REIT space.
 While owner-sponsors certainly aren’t immune to failure, DiversyFund’s ownership structure may increase investor confidence.